Shashank-Amanana/EchoSwap/README.md

 ## The Website

-In our project, EchoConnect: a sustainable goods marketplace, we have implemented various features to create a user-friendly platform for buying and selling sustainable goods.
+In our project, EchoSwap/EchoConnect: a sustainable goods marketplace, we have implemented various features to create a user-friendly platform for buying and selling sustainable goods.
 The following components and functionalities were developed to make the website fully functional:

 ### User/Admin Registration page:
-Users/admin can register on the EchoConnect website by providing their email address, phone number, name, and password.
+Users/admin can register on the EchoSwap/EchoConnect website by providing their email address, phone number, name, and password.
 The registration page, coded in HTML and CSS, allows new users to create an account and provides a hyperlink to the login page.

 ### User/Admin Login page:
 Registered users/admins can log into their accounts using their email and password credentials.
 The login page, created using HTML and CSS, provides access to the user's personalized dashboard.

 ### User Dashboard:
-The user dashboard serves as the main interface for users to manage their activities on EchoConnect.
+The user dashboard serves as the main interface for users to manage their activities on EchoSwap/EchoConnect.
 It consists a section: "Product Listings".
 The "Product Listings" section allows users to view their goods relevant details such as product type, description, and address.
 The dashboard is developed using HTML, CSS, and JavaScript, with separate files for each section.

 ### Product Catalogue:
 The website displays approved products in an intuitive manner, categorized by type.
 Users can browse and search for products using filters and view real-time availability information.
 On clicking on a product user can chat with the seller.
 The "chat" section provides a direct communication channel for buyers and sellers to interact and coordinate.
 The catalog page is designed using HTML, CSS, and JavaScript, with dynamic elements for displaying product information.